 A {\it ratio--type prophet inequality} associated with class of stopping rules $\sT$ and family of distributions $\cF^{(n)}$ is a lower bound on $\cR_n(\sT; F^{(n)})$ uniform over $F^{(n)}\in \cF^{(n)}$:

 where $\{\psi_n\}$ is a numerical sequence with values in $(0, 1]$.
 The {\it worst--case competitive ratio} of the optimal rule in $\sT$ over the family of distributions $\cF^{(n)}$ is

-We say that a ratio--type prophet inequality \eqref{eq:gen-prophet} is {\em (asymptotically) sharp} if
+We say that a ratio--type prophet inequality \eqref{eq:gen-prophet} is {\em asymptotically sharp} if

-The asymptotically sharp {\it difference--type prophet inequality} is defined similarly.
+Asymptotically sharp {\it difference--type prophet inequalities} are defined similarly.
 First, consider the {\em regret} of a stopping rule $\tau\in \sT$ under $F^{(n)}\in \cF^{(n)}$ to be the difference between the prophet performance and the reward of $\tau$,

 and the regret of the optimal stopping rule for given $F^{(n)}$ is